Goca7/book-club-full-stack-project/README.md

   1. Users must be logged in to submit a review.

-  2. Reviews should be displayed with the user's name, rating (1–5 stars), and review text.
+  2. Reviews should be displayed with the user's name, submission date and review text.

   3. Users must have the option to edit or delete their reviews.